Makahiki (horse)

 Makahiki (マカヒキ, foaled 28 January 2013) is a Japanese Thoroughbred racehorse.
 In 2016 he won the Yayoi Sho, Tokyo Yushun and Prix Niel.
 After failing to win for more than five years he took the Kyoto Daishoten as an eight-year-old in 2021.

 Background

-Makahiki is a bay colt with a small white star and a white sock on his right front foot, bred at Northern Farm in Japan by his owner Makoto Kaneko.
+Makahiki is a bay horse with a small white star and a white sock on his right front foot, bred at Northern Farm in Japan by his owner Makoto Kaneko.
 He is from the sixth crop of foals sired by Deep Impact who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna, Harp Star, Kizuna, A Shin Hikari and Satono Diamond.
 Makahiki's dam Wikiwiki won one minor race from five starts in Japan, and had previously produced Uliuli (also by Deep Impact), a high-class racemare who won twice at Grade 3 level.
 Her dam Real Number and grand-dam Numeraria were both successful racemares in Argentina.

 Makahiki was sent into training with Yasuo Tomomichi.
 He is named after a Hawaiian festival.